Ease Your Life By Knowing The Best Types of Knife Cuts

 Types of Intermediate Cuts:

-Alright, you have not got the basics, let us step it up a bit with some intermediate cuts.
+Alright, you have mastered the basics, let's step it up a bit with some intermediate cuts.

 Julienne Cut:

-Julienne is making thin, matchstick-like pieces.
-Julienne, allumette, or French cut, refers to a precise cooking technique where the food is sliced into elongated and slender strips, like matchsticks.
-Carrots, celery, potatoes, and cucumbers are commonly julienned for dishes such as carrots julienne, céléris remoulade, julienne fries, and naengmyeon, respectively.
+Julienne refers to making thin, matchstick-like pieces.
+This precise cooking technique slices food into elongated, slender strips, like matchsticks.
+Carrots, celery, potatoes, and cucumbers are commonly julienned for dishes such as carrots julienne, céléris remoulade, julienne fries, and naengmyeon.

 • Common Uses: Perfect for stir-fries and salads.